Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Variational ansatz and analytical solutions

 We consider the limit $|J_{hh}| \gg J_{tt}, |J_{th}|, |K_{th}|$ and introduce a variational ansatz assuming three triangular sublattices ($A, B, C$) and a honeycomb sublattice ($h$) as illustrated in the upper right corner of Fig.~\ref{Fig:PD}(a) of the main text.
 Specifically, we assume that the GS spin configuration is of the following form

+for $S=1$.
+Note that spins on a given sublattice ($A, B, C, h$) point along the same direction in the complete system.
 Without loss of generality, we set the $z$ axis to point along the honeycomb spins.
-Note that spins on a given sublattice point along the same direction in the complete system.

 The variational ansatz in Eqs.~\eqref{eq:var_ansatz} is exact in the limit $J_{hh} \to -\infty$ and $K_{th}=0$ when the model~\eqref{Eq:Hamiltonian} maps to the triangular Heisenberg antiferromagnet in an external magnetic field~\cite{Chubukov1991, Starykh2015}, because the honeycomb spins are then ordered FM at $T=0$.
 We have explicitly checked using MC simulations that this ansatz yields the correct ground states even in the regime of our main interest, which is for $|J_{hh}| \approx J_{tt}$ and $J_{th}, K_{th}<0$, $|J_{th}|, |K_{th}| < J_{tt}$.